-My personal interest in sleep was sparked by listening to a Podcast by Professor Matthew Walker, a neuroscientist and one of the world’s leading sleep experts.
-From this I then went on to read his book and related research papers in the area.
-He opened my eyes (pardon the pun) to the science of sleep, its function and the multitude of detrimental effects caused by sleep deprivation (deemed as less than 7 hours a night).
-This knowledge has led me to discuss sleep regularly with my patients, of whom many are the all too common work-hard, play-hard, exercise-hard type we see in modern society.
+Neuroscientist and one of the world’s leading sleep experts, Professor Matthew Walker explains the importance of sleep in many mediums including a podcast, a book and related research papers in which he discusses the science of sleep, its function and the multitude of detrimental effects caused by sleep deprivation (deemed as less than 7 hours a night).
+This knowledge has led many of our clinicians to discuss sleep regularly with patients, of whom many fit the work-hard, play-hard and exercise-hard type we see so often in today’s society.

 Brain scans on sleep-deprived participants have shown a 60% increase in the activity of the amygdala, which is the area of the brain responsible for triggering negative emotions.
 Over time this can increase the risk of anxiety disorders and depression, as well as social isolation and loneliness.
 Loneliness in adults is known to increase mortality rates by up to 45%.